soverenio/docs/docs/administration/securing-agent.md

 # Securing the Agent

+!!! info "Refer to the [separate guide](../configuring-agent/) for configuration options that are not related to security."

 ## Proxying the Traffic

 There may be instances when you want to route the traffic between the Soveren Agent and the Cloud through a proxy.
 This could be for reasons such as gaining additional control over the traffic leaving your cluster.